Invertebrate Conservation News

 September 2015 Invertebrate Conservation News cover showing a larva of the Striped Lychnis moth (Cucullia lychnitis).

-Invertebrate Conservation News is the Society's Conservation journal and is published twice a year under the editorship of Dr David Lonsdale.
+Invertebrate Conservation News is the Society's Conservation journal and is published quarterly under the editorship of Dr David Lonsdale.
 The publication is sent to all members of the Society with the Bulletin and/or Entomologist's Record and Journal of Variation although it is possible to subscribe to the journal independently.